RubixML/ML/docs/extractors/api.md

 # Extractors
 Extractors are data table iterators that help you import data from various source formats such as CSV, NDJSON, and SQL in an efficient way.
 They implement one of the standard PHP [Traversable](https://www.php.net/manual/en/class.traversable.php) interfaces and are compatible anywhere the iterable pseudotype is accepted.
-Extractors that implement the Writer interface can be used to save other iterators such as dataset objects and other extractors.
+Extractors that implement the Writable interface can be used to save other iterators such as dataset objects and other extractors.

 ## Iterate
 Calling `foreach` on an extractor object iterates over the rows of the data table.
 In the example below, we'll use the [CSV](csv.md) extractor to print out the rows of the dataset to the console.